CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

         Introducing the 2023 Edition of the Advanced Stock Market Trading Robot, Version 2
 -----------------------------------------------------------------------------------------------

+The Large List of S&P 500 stocks has been shortened to ride out the current stock market recession conditions.
+Here is the explanation:
+During a recession, investing in a larger, diversified portfolio of stocks is generally considered a safer strategy than investing in individual stocks.
+Diversification can help spread risk and reduce the impact of any one stock's poor performance.
+It's important to choose a mix of stocks across different sectors and industries to further minimize risk.
+However, it's also crucial to conduct thorough research or consult a financial advisor to select stocks that are relatively stable and have a history of weathering economic downturns.
+This strategy can provide a more balanced approach to navigate turbulent market conditions.
+The SPDR stocks cover a broad range of stocks to minimize loss and to minimize risk during a recession.
+One SPDR stock is SPY and it covers the entire S&P 500.
+DIA covers the entire Dow Jones Industrial.
+QQQ and QQQM cover the NASDAQ 100.

 Important to remember: No stock list of stocks to buy will be written by the "performance stock list writer" python script if the stocks are determined to be in a current status of losing money.
 This is a feature to protect you and anyone else from buying stocks at the wrong times.
 These are obvious wrong times to buy stock, and you should always remember: